 Simple Reishi Mushroom Tea Recipe with Powder Extract

-With a powdered extract of reishi, like we have available here, all you have to do is add one teaspoon to hot water (or any other type of a tea).
+With a powdered extract of reishi, like we have available here, all you have to do is add one quarter to one half teaspoon to hot water (or any other type of a tea).
 Since this reishi is already extracted, basically it’s already been prepared as a tea, but is made into a powdered form, you can add this to tea without having to boil the mushroom.

 You can also add this powder to other drinks.
 You can even make Reishi mushroom coffee.